Melissa fixed her brick paver patio without professional assistance, and it turned out great.

 Six years ago, we had a beautiful 24x12 brick paver patio installed at our house.
-We had additional landscaping done also but the patio itself cost approximately $4,200 and took 2 men about 4 days to complete.
+We had additional landscaping also done, but the patio itself cost approximately $4,200 and took two men about four days to complete.

 We are not the most "handy" people, but this was more than we were willing to pay.
 We decided it couldn't hurt to try to do it ourselves!
 As it turned out, we are actually very happy with the results of our first DIY project.
 The materials were less than $100 plus our own very cheap (as in free) labor.
 It was a grueling day, but we managed to complete the task in 10 hours and save ourselves $1,400 dollars.

 Step 1: Prepare Your Patio

 The first step in repairing our patio was to pull up the paver patios bricks.
 That turns out to be extremely easy.
 The free-standing blocks are just laid next to each other in whatever pattern you have selected.
 Then, instead of being cemented into place, a polymer sand is swept in between the bricks and forms a "glue" made of sand.

 We started on the edge and pulled up the first couple of bricks.
 After that, it was very simple.
 Each brick was connected to each other only by the sand, so they came apart really easily.
 We stacked the bricks onto our grass in a similar pattern, just so we would remember where to put the bricks back when we were done!